s-chh/PyTorch-Scratch-Vision-Transformer-ViT/README.md

-# Vision Transformer for MNIST, FashionMNIST, SVHN and CIFAR-10
+# Vision Transformer for MNIST and CIFAR-10
 Simplified Scratch Pytorch implementation of Vision Transformer (ViT) with detailed steps (Refer to <a href="model.py">model.py</a>). <br> <br>

 <ul>